How to Use a Katana Safely and Properly

 Step 8 - Drills

-You are going to find a fantastic base in forms of strikes, foot positioning, stutter steps, and much more.
-It is excellent to see this a couple of times since they show you how you can execute these strategies slow and fast to make it a lot easier to learn.
+You are going to find a fantastic base in the forms of strikes, foot positioning, stutter steps, and much more.
+It is excellent to see this a couple of times since they show you how you can execute these strategies slowly and fast to make it a lot easier to learn.
 This is a good video for if you start sparring and begin getting great movement with your moves.

 Step 9 - Cutting

-Wielding a katana remains powerful now especially for studying an attacker's moves (mainly to your home self-defense).
+Wielding a katana remains powerful now, especially for studying an attacker’s moves (mainly to your home self-defense).
 Additionally, it pays homage to some true art form that resonates in the hearts of several religions of warriors or people who have a passion for sword fighting.

 Tips on How to Use a Katana

 - Deviate.
-If you discover something especially uncomfortable, experiment until you find what satisfies you, but don't alter it that it no longer looks like the first.
+If you discover something especially uncomfortable, experiment until you find what satisfies you, but don’t alter it so that it no longer looks like the first.

 - From a traditional perspective, you may use choji oil, even though mineral oil is going to do the job.
-A couple of drops on a clean cloth will do, you shouldn't soak the katana
+A couple of drops on a clean cloth will do; you shouldn’t soak the katana.

 - Take care when cleaning your sword - cover total attention and keep any discussions after you're finished.
 Individuals might understand.